gabrielecker/animapp/README.en-US.md

 ### Front-end:

-Simply clone the repository and run `npm install` on the project root directory.
+Simply clone the repository and run `yarn install` on the project root directory.
 After installing the packages run `npm start` and access through `http://localhost:8080` (or any custom port in case you change the default).

 ### Back-end: